 Vision: Amy Moses and Sara Lynn Johnson Fultz, co-founders MOJO Pelvic Health

-Pat Mitchell Worley, CEO of the Soulsville Foundation, will host the awards ceremony from 3-5:30 pm in the spacious sanctuary of First Congregational Church, 1000 Cooper.
+Pat Mitchell Worley, CEO of the Soulsville Foundation, hosted the awards ceremony in the spacious sanctuary of First Congregational Church.

 “This year’s honorees celebrate women who stand up and speak out – to empower women, to write the truth, to protect women’s health, for accessible arts education and for LGBTQIA+ rights and safety,” said co-founder Deborah Clubb, executive director of the Memphis Area Women’s Council.
 “They exhibit the integrity and tenacity, creativity and passion that make change and make history.”